silverstripe/silverstripe-controllerpolicy/README.md

 else than an `SS_HTTP_Exception` from this handler.

 Another thing is that the policies will be applied in the Controller order of initialisation, so if multiple Controllers are invoked the latter will override the former.
-HOWEVER this is very unlikely and has nothing to do with the inheritance of classes (see next example).
+HOWEVER this is very unlikely and has nothing to do with the inheritance of classes.
 This relates to how the Controller stack is invoked in SilverStripe.
-The extension point in `ControllerPolicyApplicator` has been chosen such that the `ModelAsController` and `RootURLController` do not trigger application of policies, and it is expected that only one controller will trigger the policy.
+The extension point in
+`ControllerPolicyApplicator` has been chosen such that the `ModelAsController` and `RootURLController` do not trigger application of policies, and it is expected that only one controller will trigger the policy.